KSteenbergen/KSteenbergen.github.io/README.md

 This website contains some of my work throughout my time in graduate school at Johns Hopkins University, 2019-2022.

+This portfolio is in response to lack of ability to *show* skills rather than just tell about them.

 This portfolio will be periodically updated
 Areas of skill include R, Python, SQL, etc.